akashdevbuilds/lumina-ai-debugger/README.md

 # Lumina: AI-Powered Bug Explainer

-Learn to debug smarter with Lumina — an educational tool combining enhanced static and dynamic code analysis with AI-powered explanations to help developers and learners understand why bugs happen.
+Learn to debug smarter with Lumina ,an educational tool combining enhanced static and dynamic code analysis with AI-powered explanations to help developers and learners understand why bugs happen.

 ---

 ## 🚀 Project Overview

-Lumina is an early-stage prototype designed for students and developers interested in mastering debugging fundamentals.
-By combining static code analysis, runtime dynamic tracing, and AI-driven explanations, Lumina goes beyond surface-level fixes to provide deep educational insights.
+Lumina is an early stage prototype designed for students and developers interested in mastering debugging fundamentals.
+By combining static code analysis, runtime dynamic tracing, and AI driven explanations, Lumina goes beyond surface level fixes to provide deep educational insights.

 ---